wallyatgithub/h2loadrunner/README.md

 # How to build on Windows

-  cmake 3.20 or later, Visual Studio 2022 MSVC x86/x64 build tool, and windows 10 SDK need to be installed first
+  cmake 3.20 or later, Visual Studio 2022, and windows 10 SDK need to be installed first

   vcpkg is also needed.
 Please follow https://vcpkg.io/en/getting-started.html to install and set up vcpkg